TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ##### Get the unique node EUI
 To activate our device, we need to know its unique identifier, called the device EUI.
-The device EUI is the unique node address that is hard coded by Microchip into the LoRa module.
+The device EUI is hard coded by Microchip into the LoRa module.
 This address is used to register the Node in The Things Network database.
-The DevEUI can be retrieved from the node with the `Get-Device-Info.ino` sketch.
+The device EUI can be retrieved from the node with the `Get-Device-Info.ino` sketch.

 1. In the Arduino IDE, open: **File > Examples > TheThingsUno > Get-Device-Info.ino**
 2. Upload sketch without modification.
 3. Click **Sketch > Verify/Compile**